Looking for support for your finance function? Book a time with an expert.

 Relationship with the balance sheet

-COGS directly impacts the balance sheet through inventory valuation.
 The ending inventory from the COGS calculation becomes a current asset on the balance sheet.

-Inventory typically represents a significant portion of current assets for product-based businesses.
 Accurate COGS calculations ensure proper inventory valuation, directly affecting financial ratios like the current ratio and quick ratio that measure the liquidity of a company.

-For example, if a business is able to reduce it’s COGS ratio to 70% by streamlining the manufacturing process and finding a cheaper supplier, it would earn an additional $20,000 of profit without increasing revenue, a 50% increase from its original gross profit margin.
+For example, if a business is able to reduce its COGS ratio to 70% by streamlining the manufacturing process and finding a cheaper supplier, it would earn an additional $20,000 of profit without increasing revenue, a 50% increase from its original gross profit margin.

-Conclusion and Best Practices for Managing COGS
+Best Practices for Managing COGS

-Regular review and analysis
+Perform Regular review and analysis

 Effective COGS management requires regular review and analysis.
 Leading companies implement: